futureofcoding/futureofcoding.org/drafts/dctp.md

 * TOC
 {:toc}

 For many years, I've been searching for the "perfect" library/framework/language/paradigm for programming user interfaces.
-I wanted a tool that designers or other non-programmers could use to program arbitrarily complex user interfaces, such as TodoMVC.
+I wanted a tool that non-programmers could use to program arbitrarily complex user interfaces, such as [TodoMVC](http://todomvc.com).

 Like many others, I fell in love with FRP with the rise of ReactJS and spent a few years searching for the perfect reactive model.
 Eventually, I found my way back to the original work on FRP by Conal Elliott, where I was surpised to find that it needed little improving: it was gotten right from the start.

 However, Conal's FRP has a reputation for being difficult to understand.
 It took me almost a year to make sense of it.
-This essay attempts to make Conal's vision more understandable, and also show how this perspective could be the foundation for a new world of end-user programming, not just with user interfaces, but for all programming: storage, multi-node computing, machine learning, etc..._
+This essay attempts to make Conal's vision more understandable, and also show how this perspective could be the foundation for a new era of programming, not just with user interfaces, but for all programming: multi-node computing, storage, machine learning, etc...

-## The Curse of FRP
+## The Curse of Orignal FRP

 I fell in love with ReactJS in late 2014.
 The view is a pure function of state.
 It was so obviously *right*.

 But of course it wasn't perfect.
 For one, it wasn't clear how that state changed over time.
 Redux seemed to make sense -- and hot reloading and time travel debugging are awesome -- but over time I began to sense that React didn't solve all my problems.
-I eagerly slurped up each new React-inspired frameworks, such as VueJS and CycleJS, to see if they could finally be the "full solution" to interface development, but always felt something was missing.
+I eagerly slurped up each new React-inspired frameworks, such as VueJS and CycleJS, to see if they could finally be the "full solution" to interface development, but always something was missing.

 [Paul Chiusano](https://pchiusano.github.io/) suggested I read [Conal Elliott](http://conal.net).
 "You know," he said, "Conal is the original guy behind FRP.
 React isn't even 'real' FRP.
 You should go back and read him."

 I didn't like to hear this.
 I loved React and the FRP I knew.
 I was reluctant to read [a stodgy paper from the 90s](http://conal.net/papers/icfp97/).
 But I trusted and respected Paul so I gave it a go.
 My eyes immediately glazed over.
 I wasn't able to make sense of almost any part of it, so I gave up.

 However, I couldn't escape HN comments alluding to "[real](https://hn.algolia.com/?sort=byPopularity&prefix&page=0&dateRange=all&type=comment&query=real%20frp)" or "[original](https://hn.algolia.com/?sort=byPopularity&prefix&page=0&dateRange=all&type=comment&query=original%20frp)" FRP.
 They were annoying enough to send me back to Conal for another try.
 I wanted to show these pompous pricks that their precious old FRP was *worse* than my modern FRP.
 (Maybe you feel the same way towards me, dear reader? 😜)

 Yet I couldn't make heads or tail of Conal, even in [video](https://www.youtube.com/watch?v=j3Q32brCUAI) [form](https://www.youtube.com/watch?v=teRC_Lf61Gw).
 I gave up again.
-Over the course of a year, I tried on-and-off again to read Conal's papers, but they never made sense.
+Over the course of a year, I tried on-and-off to read Conal's papers, but they never made sense.
 I decided to give it up for nonsense.
 There was no there there.

 Then someone (I forget who - if this is you, THANK YOU!!!) suggested I listen to [Conal's interview on the Haskellcast podcast](http://www.haskellcast.com/episode/009-conal-elliott-on-frp-and-denotational-design).
 Things started to click.
 I went back to his papers one last time.... 💥.
 It hit me.
 It all fell into place.
 I saw the light.
-I saw how the beautify of React could be joined with a solution to state management without the annoying parts of Redux.
+I saw how the beauty of React could be joined with a solution to state management without the annoying parts of Redux.
 I saw how we could program user interfaces without mutable variables anywhere, just `const` statements as far as the eye could see...

 Now I am cursed to be one of those condescending assholes, a Conal zombie, doomed to roam the land, pleading other to "go back and read Conal", while knowing full well how hard it will be for them to see the light.
 This essay is how I hope to give you my disease.